benfante/FrontendToolsExample/README.md

 already installed automatically into the project.
 For using this local installation, the project provides some helper scripts in the `helper-scripts` directory.

-Open a termina session, and go to the main directory of the project for launching the scripts.
+Open a terminal session, and go to the main directory of the project for launching the scripts.

 Following some examples: